grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 # Grafana Dashboards Overview

-What is a dashboard?
-This term is used widely in the observability space, but what does it actually mean?
-The term is taken from automobiles where a dashboard provides access to the controls a driver uses to operate a vehicle.
-The same applies to digital dashboards, except that digital dashboards help us understand and drive systems.
-The purpose of this topic is to explain how Grafana dashboards work to make it easier for you to build your own.
+Have you ever wondered what a dashboard is?
+In the observability world, this term is frequently used, but what exactly does it mean?
+The concept is borrowed from automobiles, where a dashboard gives drivers access to the controls necessary to operate a vehicle.
+Similarly, digital dashboards help us comprehend and manage systems.
+This topic explains how Grafana dashboards function, enabling you to create your own with greater ease.

 The following image illustrates a sample Grafana dashboard.